-To implement the standard as proposed\.
+To implement the standard as proposed.

-\Specified dimensions and placement on vehicles to be provided
+Specified dimensions and placement on vehicles to be provided

 Vehicle Proposed Standard 6 Bolton Current standard Vehicle Testing It was proposed that all vehicles more than 3 years old will be tested at least twice a year and that all vehicles will be tested against the DVSA MOT standard as a minimum.
-(This will be at cost to the vehicle licence proprietor/driver). includes an MOT test.
+(This will be at cost to the vehicle licence proprietor/driver).
+All vehicles tested twice a year, which includes an MOT test.